ultravideo/kvazaar/README.md

 possible.

-### Required libraries
-- For Visual Studio, the pthreads-w32 library is required.
-Platforms with native POSIX thread support don't need anything.
-  - The project file expects the library to be in ../pthreads.2/ relative to Kvazaar.
-You can just extract the pre-built library there.
-  - The executable needs pthreadVC2.dll to be present.
-Either install it somewhere or ship it with the executable.

 ### Autotools
 Depending on the platform, some additional tools are required for compiling Kvazaar with autotools.
 For Ubuntu, the required packages are `automake autoconf libtool m4 build-essential yasm`.
 Yasm is